c-alpha/bank2datev/Readme.md

    the contents of the `import-datev-ascii-weiterverarbeitungsdatei.txt` file.

-Now you can call the `mm2datev` AWK script manually, redirecting `stdout` to a new file, and then import that new file as a bank account statement in MonKey Office, using the corresponding import definition.
+Now you can call one of the AWK scripts manually, redirecting `stdout` to a new file, and then import that new file as a bank account statement in MonKey Office, using the corresponding import definition.

-Two 2023 data format caveats:
+A Miles&More 2023 data format caveat:
   * As of this writing, there is no option on the Miles&More credit card website to restrict the period for which transactions will be put in the CSV file.
 You will always get the full transaction list